Kristoffernegendahl/41934/Assignments/A3/README.md

 Requirements:
 + [x] **Markdown-formated report: Describing your tool/workflow: upload link to your Github report on Learn**

 The report should link to or include:
-- [x] An information exchange sheet
 - [x] Two IDM-diagrams
 - [x] IFC model for the use case before the remodelling
 - [x] IFC model for the use case after the remodelling